Life Sciences Awards (85.104)

 Beneficiary Eligibility

 In public/private partnership with the U.S. Chamber of Commerce, the Foundation will present four Life Sciences Awards to U.S. citizens permitted by their employer or any other relevant authority to accept a monetary award bestowed by the Christopher Columbus Fellowship Foundation, a Federal government agency.
-Four monetary awards will be presented as follows: one $25,000 award to an adult scientist or researcher; one $10,000 award to a current secondary school AP Biology or AP Chemistry educator; and a $5,000 award to a current secondary school student in biology and chemistry respectively who are judged to exemplify excellence in life sciences.
+Four monetary awards will be presented as follows: one $10,000 award to a scientist; one $5,000 award to a current high school educator; and two $1,000 awards to current high school students in Biology, Chemistry or other life sciences course who are judged to exemplify excellence in life sciences.

 Credentials/Documentation